One of the most typical setup of PairVPN is to pick any phone, tablet or computer at home and make it your VPN server.

 On the server device install the PairVPN app and run as server mode.
 On the connecting device run as client mode, then start the connection with "New Server" selected.
 It will display a 6 digit pairing code.
 Enter this code on the server side to complete the pairing.
 Once paired your client device can connect to the VPN server at home from anywhere.

 Your PairVPN server device has the options of restricting the client permissions.
-If the purpose of your VPN is to access the Internet (almost all usages except for remote access), then you should set permissions to "Internet Only" (this is the default).
+If the purpose of your VPN is to access the Internet (not trying to remote access home/office computers), then you should set permissions to "Internet Only" (this is the default).
 This will prevent access to your local network and is the safest option.

 For local network access, we recommend setting the permissions to allow only the devices you need.
 You can "Whitelisted IP" with the IP address of that computer only.